Student Success Center

 - Graduate School Preparation (i.e. Personal Statements)

-Earning an undergraduate degree can seem overwhelming, but the Opportunity Network program at the University of South Carolina Upstate eases the transition from high school to college by providing the support students often need.
+Earning an undergraduate degree can seem overwhelming, but the TRIO Student Support Services program at the University of South Carolina Upstate eases the transition from high school to college by providing the support students often need.

 The program offers a wide variety of free services and programs to help students achieve their academic, career and personal goals, while confronting the challenges of completing a college degree.

-Opportunity Network is a Student Support Services program at USC Upstate, made possible by a TRIO grant funded by the U. S. Department of Education.
+The TRIO SSS program at USC Upstate is made possible by a TRIO grant funded by the U. S. Department of Education.
 Our mission is to assist eligible students in staying in college until they successfully complete a baccalaureate degree.
 This program provides students with education, skills, resources, and support that allow traditionally underrepresented students the opportunity to become successful members of the USC Upstate community and after graduation, to become contributing members of society.

-Think Opportunity Network might be right for you?
+Think TRIO SSS might be right for you?
 We make it easy to find out and join:

 Check your eligibility…